Driving the enthralling Notom-Bullfrog Road in Capitol Reef NP

-Notom-Bullfrog Road is the name of a very scenic drive located within the Capitol Reef National Park, in Utah, USA.
+Notom-Bullfrog Road is a very scenic drive running across the Capitol Reef National Park, in the US state of Utah.
 It runs along the eastern side of the Waterpocket Fold.

 How long is the Notom-Bullfrog Road?